 Trees on Farms

 Spend the day on a farm exploring trees and their place within the whole farm system.
-A hands on and dynamic excursion designed for primary and Secondary students.
 Understand the importance of trees, how they function, grow and change and their role on a farm.
 Field days will be tailored to your learning objectives and needs, with opportunity to integrate different experiences across the farm.

 This is a new program and will be subject to the support of a local land owner in your area.
 Please inquire early to allow for planning and preparation.